 The Obesity Action Coalition (OAC) is a 501(c)(3) non-profit that is dedicated to giving a voice to the individual affected by the disease of obesity and helping individuals along their journey toward better health through education, advocacy, and support.

 There are three major issues that the OAC advocates for: obesity, weight bias, and access to care.
 The OAC view obesity as a chronic disease that is often understood by people not affected by it, including healthcare practitioners.
 Addressing obesity requires an individualized approach that requires a team of doctors, dieticians, trainers, and perhaps psychotherapists.
 Trainers are a large part of the obesity treatment process, which is why 2 Weeks to Health created the 14 Day Weight Loss and Healthy Living Course.
-For every book we sell at the normal price, 2 Weeks to Health will donate 40% of our earnings to the OAC.

 The ultimate goal is to get people the treatment they need to eliminate obesity.
 To allow access to obesity treatment, the OAC advocates for insurance coverage of obesity and its related illnesses.
 The OAC seeks to empower individuals affected by obesity to take action and to provide those individuals with the education they need to fight obesity using safe treatments.
 It is also important to the OAC to eliminate the negative stigma associated with obesity and to eliminate prejudice against people with obesity.